Root Knot Nemotodes are plant-parasitic nematodes from the genus Meloidogyne. They exist in soil in areas with hot climates or short winters.

 - Remove the plastic.

 Intercropping RNM resistance plants- Intercropping is a multiple cropping practice that involves growing two or more crops in proximity.
 The following is a list of plants that are resistant to Root Knot Nemotode.
-I will add more plants list that are resistant and that I would actually want to grow and eat in the garden.

 - bok choy